 Of course, you could always pass on the fountain completely and just get a humidifier and a noise machine with a water setting.
 But the hum of the humidifier might drown out the noise machine and, after all, who has ever heard of a humidifier that was also a piece of art?

-Learn more about wall fountains and other indoor decorating ideas by visiting the links on the next page.
+Learn more about wall fountains and other indoor decorating ideas by visiting the links below.